 To consistently iterate on a live-ops cycle with a focus that minimizes rework, downtime and firefighting and maximizes productivity and innovation.

-To provide maximally useful process documentation enabling rapid employee growth and onboarding, and resulting in our team becoming the prime feeder for new teams and successful social games.
+To provide maximally useful process documentation enabling rapid employee growth and onboarding, resulting in our team becoming a feeder for new teams and successful social games.